foundry-rs/book/src/cheatcodes/env-string.md

 ### Description

 Read an environment variable as `string` or `string[]`.
-In case the environment variable is not defined, Forge will fail with the following error message:
+In case the environment variable is not defined, Spark will fail with the following error message:

 > [FAIL.
 Reason: Failed to get environment variable `FOO` as type `string`: environment variable not found]

 ### Tips

 - You can put your environment variables in a `.env` file.
-Forge will automatically load them when running `forge test`.
+Spark will automatically load them when running `spark test`.
 - For arrays, you can specify the delimiter used to separate the values with the `delimiter` parameter.
 - Choose a delimiter that doesn't appear in the string values, so that they can be correctly separated.